 Courses may also satisfy major and minor requirements, upon approval by the department.

 All courses taken abroad count towards UAlbany General Elective credits.
 Credits and grades will appear on your UAlbany transcript.
 You may file a request to have additional courses approved for equivalency as necessary.

-There are three housing options for this program: living in a dormitory, doing a homestay, and making your own off campus living arrangements.
+There are two housing options for this program: living in a dormitory or doing a homestay.
 If you choose to stay on campus, you will be accommodated in Kansai Gaidai’s designated student dormitory, Global Commons – YUI.
 All dormitories have single-occupancy rooms equipped with a desk, bed, closet, book shelves, shoe storage box, small refrigerator, and air-conditioner.
 Internet access and linen service is available.
 There is a tatami floor living room that is a convenient place for gathering and interacting in a relaxed atmosphere.
 Shared full kitchen facilities are available for cooking.